Jon McGowan, PMP, has led major finance projects around the world.

 - BMO serves 12 million customers, mainly in North America

 - BMO has over $500 billion in assets (Canadian dollars)

-1) What is your favourite project?
+1) What was your favourite project and why?

 2) How did you get started in project management?

 In 2001-2002, I worked in Asia setting up micro-finance offices around Vietnam.
 It was right after the Dot-Com crash and there were no tech jobs in North America, so it was an exciting opportunity to travel and learn about fighting poverty.
 I had the opportunity to create infrastructure and processes from scratch that was being used to issue tiny loans to villages all around the country.
 I saw first-hand what a difference $100 can make in the right hands…

 3) What’s the largest project you’ve ever run?